dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 ### UseConsoleLifetime

-<xref:Microsoft.Extensions.Hosting.HostingHostBuilderExtensions.UseConsoleLifetime*> listens for Ctrl+C/SIGINT or SIGTERM and calls <xref:Microsoft.Extensions.Hosting.IApplicationLifetime.StopApplication*> to start the shutdown process. <xref:Microsoft.Extensions.Hosting.HostingHostBuilderExtensions.UseConsoleLifetime*> unblocks extensions such as [RunAsync](#runasync) and [WaitForShutdownAsync](#waitforshutdownasync). `Microsoft.Extensions.Hosting.Internal.ConsoleLifetime` is pre-registered as the default lifetime implementation.
+<xref:Microsoft.Extensions.Hosting.HostingHostBuilderExtensions.UseConsoleLifetime*> listens for Ctrl+C/SIGINT or SIGTERM and calls <xref:Microsoft.Extensions.Hosting.IHostApplicationLifetime.StopApplication*> to start the shutdown process. <xref:Microsoft.Extensions.Hosting.HostingHostBuilderExtensions.UseConsoleLifetime*> unblocks extensions such as [RunAsync](#runasync) and [WaitForShutdownAsync](#waitforshutdownasync). `Microsoft.Extensions.Hosting.Internal.ConsoleLifetime` is pre-registered as the default lifetime implementation.
 The last lifetime registered is used.

 [!code-csharp[](generic-host/samples-snapshot/2.x/GenericHostSample/Program.cs?name=snippet_UseConsoleLifetime)]